Comparison of interior and exterior insulation techniques.

-- Low thermal inertia and almost zero phase shift: lower comfort than in ITE
+- Low thermal inertia and almost zero phase shift: less good comfort than ITE

 - Depending on the material, risk of condensation in the insulation: the steam must be properly installed.

-- If using an insulation with a high resistance to water vapor: requires ventilation
+- If using insulation with high water vapor resistance: ventilation requires

 B) From the outside